 "I have learnt that I'm made of a lot stronger stuff than I ever gave myself credit for."

-When the Covid-19 pandemic reached Kingston, KCAH's doors remained open.
+In the Eye of the Storm When the Covid-19 pandemic reached Kingston, KCAH's doors remained open.
 Housing Advisors Jamie Robinson and Ailsa Oakes reflect on responding to a need no one saw coming.